-Given how effective HFR is at capturing the minutiae of reality, it makes sense that there’s lots of interest in using the technology for TV documentaries and, especially, sports coverage.
-After all, you don’t have to worry about HFR making things look artificial when what you’re filming real life – HFR is just capturing reality at more frames a second.
+Given how effective HFR is at capturing the minutiae of reality, it makes sense that there’s plenty of interest in using the technology for TV documentaries and, especially, sports coverage.
+You don’t have to worry about HFR making things look artificial when you’re filming real life – HFR is just capturing reality at more frames a second.

 Not surprisingly, many of the TV world’s biggest players are jumping on board.

-The BBC’s R&D department has been experimenting with HFR sports since at least 2014, and has publicly demonstrated Commonwealth Games footage playing at 100 true frames a second.
-In 2016 at the IFA technology show in Berlin, LG demonstrated tennis and athletics footage on a pair of specially created OLED TVs at 100/120 frames a second.
+The BBC’s R&D department has been experimenting with HFR sports since at least 2014, and has publicly demonstrated Commonwealth Games footage playing at 100 frames a second.
+In 2016 at the IFA technology show in Berlin, LG showed tennis and athletics footage on a pair of OLED TVs at 100/120 frames a second.

-Indeed, in May 2017, LG partnered up with European satellite broadcaster SES to run demos of 4K HDR video being broadcast at 120 frames a second, proving that technically it could already be possible for broadcasters to start showing the likes of football, tennis and cricket in HFR for greater clarity and life-like fluidity.
+Back in May 2017, LG partnered with European satellite broadcaster SES to run demos of 4K HDR video being broadcast at 120fps, proving it was already possible for broadcasters to show the likes of football, tennis and cricket in HFR.

-Looking ahead, Japan’s NHK broadcaster has announced plans to show the 2020 Olympic Games in Tokyo in what it calls ‘full-featured 8K’ – shorthand for 8K resolution backed up by high frame rates.
+Looking ahead, Japan’s public broadcaster NHK is to present the 2020 Olympic Games in Tokyo at 8K resolution backed up by high frame rates.

-While viewer reaction to HFR in movies is mixed, to say the least, reactions to HFR broadcasting – especially of sport – seem far more positive.
+While viewer reaction to HFR in movies is mixed, reactions to HFR broadcasting – especially of sport – are more positive.
 In the case of the BBC’s Commonwealth Games test, for instance, only 5% of the public audience couldn’t see or weren’t impressed by the differences HFR made to the viewing experience.

 The thing is, TV refresh rates aren’t strictly the same thing as frames per second.
-Actually, the native video frame rate for TV material is 25 or 30 frames a second, depending on whether the footage is being made in Europe or the US.
+The native video frame rate for TV material is 25 or 30fps, depending on whether the footage is made in Europe or the US.

-The 50/60Hz figures you may be familiar with from the TV world refer to the way most TV broadcasting uses a process called ‘interlacing’.
-This is where only the even or odd lines of a frame are produced, but at a rate of 50 or 60 frames per second.
-In other words, you’re not seeing 50 or 60 frames of real image data every second, but rather 25/30 real image frames a second ‘manipulated’ into a 50/60Hz effect.
+The 50/60Hz figures from the TV world refer to the way most TV broadcasting uses a process called “interlacing”.
+This is where only the even or odd lines of a frame are produced, but at a rate of 50 or 60fps.
+You’re not seeing 50 or 60 frames of real image data every second, but 25/30 real image frames “manipulated” into a 50/60Hz effect.

-Televisions that claim to be 100Hz, 200Hz and so on are actually just using processing – usually known as motion interpolation – to calculate how extra frames of pictures should look.
-They then insert these ‘made up’ new frames between the 25/30 frames per second of original, actual image content.
+Televisions that claim to be 100Hz or 200Hz are actually using processing known as motion interpolation to calculate how extra frames of pictures should look.
+They insert these “made up” new frames between the 25/30 frames per second of original, actual image content.

 Such motion interpolation processing can make images look free of judder and blur, as HFR is designed to do.
-But those processed extra frames won’t deliver the same degree of crispness and accurate detail that you’d get if there were 100 or 120 frames of actual image data in play.
+But those processed extra frames don’t deliver the same degree of crispness and detail you’d get if there were 100 or 120 frames of actual image data.

-All of which brings us back to the point that true high frame rate TV material – at least with ‘real’ content such as sports and documentaries – yields picture quality benefits that the vast majority of the viewing public who see it in action can readily appreciate.
+All of which brings us back to the point that true high-frame-rate TV content – at least with sports and documentaries – yields picture quality benefits that the vast majority of the viewing public who see it in action can appreciate.

-It’s a pity, then, that the technical issues associated with HFR broadcasting are even more challenging than those associated with movies.
-Especially if you’re trying to deliver a live broadcast in HFR.
+It’s a pity that the technical issues associated with HFR broadcasting are even more challenging than those associated with movies, especially for a live broadcast in HFR.

-Looking at the BBC demonstration as an example, based on current camera technologies, the Beeb’s engineers were faced with capturing around 9GB of 4K HFR data every three seconds.
+Looking at the BBC demonstration, the Beeb’s engineers had to capture around 9GB of 4K HFR data every three seconds.
 They had to link eight high-speed SSD drives to provide 4TB of storage and deliver data over a quad-link, 3GB per second SDI interface to a PC.
 And this is all before you’ve even started to think about the need to broadcast and/or stream the sort of data quantities associated with 4K HFR images.

-There’s one further big hurdle to the dream of high frame rate TV: the current state of TV hardware.
-At the time of writing, I don’t believe there are any TVs capable of handling true frame rates higher than 60fps.
+There’s one further big hurdle to the dream of high-frame-rate TV: the current state of TV hardware.
+There aren’t a huge number of TVs capable of handling frame rates higher than 60fps.

 Is HFR the future or a false dawn?

 There’s little doubt that HFR technology is going to play a big role in the future of film and television.
-It has the support of a number of Hollywood’s biggest names for movies, and its potential for TV – at least with ‘real life’ content such as sports and documentaries – is obvious.
+There’s support for it from a number of Hollywood’s biggest names for movies, and its potential for TV – at least with “real life” content such as sports and documentaries – is obvious.

-However, what’s less clear right now is how soon we can expect to be able to gorge ourselves on mountains of high frame rate content in our living room.
+However, what’s less clear is how soon we’ll be able to gorge ourselves on the mountains of high-frame-rate content in our living room.

-The reality-loving TV world has arguably the more compelling reason to embrace HFR in a hurry, but those ambitions are currently being thwarted by a mixture of hardware limitations at every stage of TV production and distribution.
+The reality-loving TV world has the more compelling reason to embrace HFR, but those ambitions are being thwarted by hardware limitations at every stage of TV production and distribution.